We’ll be looking at two of the more high-tech robotic vacuums in this comparison – the Ecovacs T8 AIVI and Roborock S6 MaxV.

-Please note that the tests I do are on the extreme side, and the scattering issue shouldn’t matter for daily tasks for stuff like dust or hair.
+Please note that the tests I do are extreme, and the scattering issue shouldn’t matter for daily tasks for stuff like dust or hair.

-The high airflow will help the T8 clean dust and other contaminants on hard surfaces, especially underneath furniture where there is buildup.
+The high airflow will help the T8 clean dust and other contaminants on hard surfaces, especially underneath furniture with buildup.

 Edge cleaning comparison

 One advantage of Ecovacs’ twin side brush design is its ability to pick up debris from the edges.

 The Ecovacs T8 almost picking every crumb on this area, whereas the S6 MaxV left a good chunk.

 To check how well a robot vacuum resists tangles, I spread five and seven-inch hair strands and do a standard run.

 The Roborock S6 MaxV more – 71% of the five-inch stands and 54% of the seven-inch strands.

 In contrast, the Ecovacs T8 picked up only 37% for both five and seven-inch tests.